 All amounts expressed are in US dollars in real terms unless otherwise stated.
-Net present value (NPV) is calculated by discounting cash flows to the start of construction using a mid-year convention.
+NPV is calculated by discounting cash flows to the start of construction using a mid-year convention.
 The commencement of project construction is the valuation date on which the NPV, internal rate of return (IRR) and other financial results are calculated.